ONTAP 9

 • SSL

 (Secure Sockets Layer) A protocol developed for sending information securely over the Internet.
-It has been deprecated in favor of TLS.
+SSL is supported by ONTAP 9 and later, but it has been deprecated in favor of TLS.

 • TLS